cockroachdb/docs/v22.1/use-changefeeds.md

 It is important to consider the following when creating a changefeed on a table with multiple column families:

 - If you create a table **without** column families and then start a changefeed with the `split_column_families` option, it is not possible to add column families.
-A subsequent `ALTER TABLE` statement adding a column family to the table, will cause the changefeed to fail.
+A subsequent `ALTER TABLE` statement adding a column family to the table will cause the changefeed to fail.
 - When you do not specify column family names in the `CREATE` or `ALTER TABLE` statement, the family names will default to either of the following:
     - `primary`: Since `primary` is a key word, you'll receive a syntax error if you run `CREATE CHANGEFEED FOR table FAMILY primary`.
 To avoid this syntax error, use double quotes: `CREATE CHANGEFEED FOR table FAMILY "primary"`.
 You'll receive output from the changefeed like: `table.primary`.
-    - `fam_<zero-indexed family id>_<delimited list of columns>`: For a table that does not include a name for the family: `FAMILY (id, name)`.
-You'll receive output from the changefeed containing: `table.fam_0_id_name`.
+    - `fam_<zero-indexed family id>_<delimited list of columns>`: For a table that does not include a name for the family: `FAMILY (id, name)`, you'll receive output from the changefeed containing: `table.fam_0_id_name`.
 This references the table, the family ID and the two columns that this column family includes.

 For an example of starting changefeeds on tables with column families, see the [Changefeed Examples](changefeed-examples.html#create-a-changefeed-on-a-table-with-column-families) page.